nblockchain/geewallet/ReadMe.md

 Welcome!

-GWallet is a minimalistic and pragmatist lightweight wallet for people that want to hold the most important cryptocurrencies in the same application without hassle.
+GWallet is a minimalistic and pragmatist crossplatform lightweight opensource brainwallet for people that want to hold the most important cryptocurrencies in the same application with ease and peace of mind.

 [![Licence](https://img.shields.io/github/license/diginex/geewallet.svg)](https://github.com/diginex/geewallet/blob/master/LICENCE.txt)